mphowardlab/mphowardlab.github.io/_members/dempsey-miles-mari.md

   - Auburn University, B.S. in Chemical Engineering
 ---

 Mari Miles joined the lab in 2025 and is co-advised by Dr. Virginia Davis.
+Her research combines experimental and computational approaches to understand the physical properties of anisotropic nanoparticles.